frederic-schwarz/aframe-vuejs-3dio/README.md

-# Using vuejs with aframe
+# Using vuejs with A-frame

-Aframe is great, vuejs is great why not combine them?
+A-frame is great, vuejs is great why not combine them?

 This demo uses a custom vue component to wrap an aframe entity to add reactive magic to the aframe scene https://rawgit.com/frederic-schwarz/aframe-vuejs-3dio/master/index.html